markeyser/Deployment-of-ML-Models/notes-test.md

 If you have already built a few Machine Learning mothers and are familiar with the different steps required to read the modern like feature engineering feature selection and would like guidance deploying mothers to production then this is the course for you.

-The course is also suitable for data engineers wanting to integrate mother production and AP ice into
+The course is also suitable for data engineers wanting to integrate model production and API into their existing data pipelines.

-their existing data pipelines this course is also suitable for software developers that want to expand

-their skills to step into a development and finally as we use mostly open source tools.
+This course is also suitable for software developers that want to expand their skills to step into AI development.

-This course is also suitable for open source lovers.
+And finally as we use mostly open source tools, this course is also suitable for open source lovers.

 So what will you take home from this course.